petebunting/Sfm/README.rst

 **PimsBatch.py**

-- This processes data in tiles/chunks using the PIMs algorithm, where GPU support is optional
+- This processes data in tiles/chunks using the PIMs algorithm

 - this script is an internal option in DronePIMs.sh

+**MntBatch.py**

+- This processes data in tiles/chunks using the PIMs2MNT algorithm

+With a big dataset - I have found the Ortho generation fills up the HD with 1000s of images.
+Hence, this tiles the ortho generation, assuming you have already globbaly processed the data with PIMs algorithm, and potentially the DSM with PIMs2MNT (without the ortho option).

 **MSpec.py**